Region Demographics, Culture and Armed Forces.

 Equetes - (Medium Cavalry, 3) - The well-equipped and highly prestigious corps of cavalry consisting of horse-mounted scions of well-regarded military or noble families who fancy a more glamorous and glorious position than legion officers.
 Widely regarded as glory hounds, they are often at the forefront of heroic charges and similar actions and those who survive will often spot an impressive array of battle honours.

-Praetorians - (Medium Infantry, 4) - The elite of the imperial armies, the black-clad Praetorian Guard, or simply Praetorians, are chosen from the best veterans of the legions and then provided with the very best training and wargear the Empire can provide.
+Praetorians - (Medium Infantry, 4) - The elite of the imperial armies, the black-clad Praetorian Guard, or simply Praetorians, are chosen from the best veterans of the legions and then provided with the very best training and wargear the Empire can give.
 Being consummate professionals they care nothing for personal glory and are only concerned with carrying out their orders and assigned missions, or die trying, and can always be found on the very most dangerous or vital missions and places on a battlefield.

 Sentinels - (Magical Infantry, 4) - The secretive and mysterious Sentinels are the most potent and premiere anti-magical weapon deployed by the Empire.
-Too valuable too loose in ordinary battle they are never used in conventional warfare or against non-magical enemies.
+Too valuable too loose in ordinary battle, they are never used in conventional warfare or against non-magical enemies.
 Sentinels have however proven their worth time and time again against magical foes, and few magical forces can mount any kind of defence against their feared powers.

 Eradicators - (Heavy Infantry, 4) - While they are occasionally deployed against mortal enemies, Eradicators are primarily an anti-magical force like the Sentinels, but unlike them, Eradicators are regularly deployed in outright warfare and their training and experimental weapon technology have proven invaluable in many battles.
 Eradicators are usually deployed alone or in small groups, but even that number can wreck heavy damage upon all kinds of foes, magical and non-magical alike.

 Gargantuans - (Heavy Infantry, 5) - The ultimate in imperial warfare, gargantuans are inhumanly powerful with a strength and toughness surpassing even trolls, knows neither fear or pain and are conditioned to an slavish level of obedience to their commanders.
-Though an extremely blunt weapon, even a single gargantuan is a formidable force to be reckoned with, able to go toe to toe with just about any foe or squadron of troops, and when deployed in groups there is said to be almost nothing that can even hope to stand against them, never mind actually defeating them.
+Though an extremely blunt weapon, even a single gargantuan is formidable force to be reckoned with, able to go toe to toe with just about any foe or squadron of troops, and when deployed in groups there is said to be almost nothing that can even hope to stand against them, never mind actually defeating them.

 Classis Imperialis - (Heavy Navy, 5) - The Royal Imperial Navy might not necessarily be the most skilled naval force in the world, but it is certainly both the largest and the strongest.
 Dwarfing every other fleet on the oceans in terms of both number and size of vessels, the Classis Imperialis is the only fleet large enough to lay any kind of claim to controlling the seas as a whole.
-Though it has lost at least as many naval battles as it has won against dwarven, elven and pirate armadas its sheer size means that it can secure Imperial interests largely unopposed.
+Though it has lost at least as many naval battles as it has won against dwarven, elven and pirate armadas, its sheer size means that it can secure Imperial interests largely unopposed.
 The Classis Imperialis includes the following ship classes, in ascending order of size, weight, crew population and armaments:

 Brigs - Small, compact vessels, too light for fleet engagements, which functions as scouts and messengers.